GitGodDim/terraform-urban/README.md

 1) **cd development && terraform init**
 2) **terraform apply**
 This will cause to start .tf files which will deploy infrastructure.
-Currently now you will get an error, because you  need to use **gcloud container clusters get-credentials dev-gke-example --region $REGION --project $PROJECT_NAME** after the error in terraform
+Currently now you will get an error, because you  need to use **gcloud container clusters get-credentials $YOURGKECLUSTER --region $REGION --project $PROJECT_NAME** after the error in terraform
 3) **terraform apply**  -app is deployed and Load balancer installed

 # Unresolved problems: